SioKCronin/knights_tour/README.md

 ## Ant Colony Optimization (ACO)

 Hingston & Kendell (2004) implemented this variation, exploring both *open* and *closed* tours (ending one legal move away from the knight's starting position).
+The authors found that one advantage of working with a population-method is that an ant starting on one square can learn from ants starting on remote squares.